chemeng444/chemeng444.github.io/ASE/Adsorption/README.md

 Once you have all your structures set up, it is time to run the structural optimization.
 The `opt.py` script should be submitted within each subdirectory **for each** adsorption site.
 This way the output files will be written to their respective subdirectories.

+**Note:** You will need to explore all possible adsorption sites to find the ones with the lowest energy, as those will be the most stable configurations.
+For the 2N\* calculation, you will need to focus on neighboring sites.
+However, what constitutes a "neighboring" site might depend on your system.
+You might find that when the two N\* atoms are close to each other, that they combine to form an adsorbed N<sub>2</sub>\* during the optimization.
+This just means that your surface may be so reactive that it can stabilize the N<sub>2</sub> molecule without relying on the N-N bond being broken.
+In that case you will have to look for sites slightly further apart.

 **<font color="red">Requirement:</font>**
 Complete structural optimizations for the following adsorbates:

 * Calculate 2N\* adsorption on all possible sites on the M<sub>13</sub> cluster **and** the extended surface.
 * Calculate the reaction intermediates (from N\* through NH3\*) on all possible adsorption sites **only** for the M<sub>13</sub> cluster.
+* There may be a lot of possible configurations, so we recommend that you set up *all* possible ones and submit them at the same time.

 **Next**: move on to [Transition States](../Transition_States/) to learn about how to determine transition states and barriers.